syncfusion-content/wpf-docs/wpf/PivotGrid/Filtering.md

 ###Defining Filters in XAML

-Create a new FilterExpression under **PivotGridContol.Filters** class.
+Create a new FilterExpression under **PivotGridControl.Filters** class.
 Please refer the code snippet below.

 {% highlight xaml %}